chrispanag/ebony/README.md

 ```
 Module {
     actions,    : An object containing all the module's actions
     routes,     : Routes for postback payloads
-    text ,       : Regex rules to select actions
+    text,       : Regex rules to select actions
     referrals   : Routes for referrals payloads
 }
 ```